ThiagoLeviFernandes/DataBase-final-project/README.md

 ### Queries

 ## Query 1
---This query retrieves all players and orders them first by position and then by shirt_number.
+This query retrieves all players and orders them first by position and then by shirt_number.
 This type of sorting is useful when coaches want to see the roster organized by tactical roles and player jersey number order.
 ```sql
 SELECT player_id, full_name, position, shirt_number
 FROM Player